Falabella Logo

 Falabella Logo 1952

 In 1952, the clothing store was renamed Falabella, leaving only one black word on its official logo.
 The designers opted for handwritten typography that looked stylish and neat.
-They retained a slight tilt to the right but changed the style of the letters, thickening all the main lines.
+They retained a slight tilt to the right but changed the letter style, thickening all the main lines.
 The junctions between the symbols protruded slightly, making them look like short spikes.
 This word sign became the main one in 1952, although it appeared much earlier.

 1967 – 1992